YashBagri4412/YashBagri4412/README.md

       I can develop apps in flutter.
       I have experience with Firebase and MongoDb.
 - 🌱 I’m currently learning native android
-- 💞️ I’m looking to collaborate on mobile app that's interesting to work on
+- 💞️ I’m looking to collaborate on mobile app

 <!---
 YashBagri4412/YashBagri4412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.